betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 One user nobody had planned for was Margaret Hamilton's daughter, Lauren.
 Once while playing astronaut during a visit with her mother at work, Lauren managed to key in DSKY commands causing an AGC simulator to crash.
-The simulator was running an in-flight program and Lauren had keyed in a command to select and run a pre-flight program.
-Alarmed, Hamilton's first thought was *what if an astronaut did that in flight?* She investigated the cause and proposed a program change to prevent such mistakes.
-However, NASA believed the astronauts were so well trained they would never make such a mistake and rejected the program change.
-After the accidental entry on Apollo 8, the program change was approved and implemented.
+The simulator was running an in-flight program and Lauren had keyed in a command to select and run a pre-flight program.<sup>[22]</sup> Alarmed, Hamilton's first thought was *what if an astronaut did that in flight?* She investigated the cause and proposed a program change to prevent such mistakes.
+However, NASA believed the astronauts were so well trained they would never make such a mistake.
+The program change was rejected.
+After the accidental entry on Apollo 8, it was approved and implemented.

 ### Flashing the AGC with EMPs
 EMPs are Erasable Memory Programs;<sup>[5]</sup> that is, programs stored in erasable rather than fixed AGC memory.
-While often used for special purpose ground testing of the AGC, EMPs were considered too risky because of the last minute changes they enabled.
+While frequently used for special purpose ground testing of the AGC, EMPs were considered too risky for crewed missions because of the last minute changes they entailed.
 However, they were used with increasing regularity in later Apollo missions to work in functionality that had been fully developed but nonetheless couldn't make the typical four month lead time for rope core manufacture.
 An early success of EMPs happened on Apollo 9,